schicaco/MEMOF403-LLM_for_MultiAgentCollab_in_LLE/MEMO-Vault/Using LLMs for multi-agent collaboration in the Laser Learning Environnment.md

 #### 3.1 Which LLM use (which one would be the better fit)

-- Review to know which LLM would be used (which one would be the better fit)
+2 options:

 #### 3.2 Using LLM in the LLE

 ##### 3.2.1 Exploring multi-agent collaboration only with LLM

-As in shown in the paper "Theory of Mind for Multi-Agent Collaboration via Large Language Models" when using the LLMs in the environment, there is not a training through system reward.
-Instead, they rely on zero-shot or few-shot prompting.
+As shown in the paper _Theory of Mind for Multi-Agent Collaboration via Large Language Models_, when using LLMs in multi-agent environments, the models are not trained through a reward-based system.
+Instead, they rely on **zero-shot** or **few-shot prompting**.

-That would be one of the approaches taken to implement LLMs to the Laser Learning Environment.
+This would be one of the approaches explored in this project to implements LLMs in the Laser Learning Environment.
+In contrast to methods used like VDN, this method  bypass training entirely.
-Instead of using an algorithm such as VDN we would ... explain how to implement it
+Agents will operate as LLM-driven entities capable of reasoning, planning, and communicating based on structured textual prompts.

+To implement this approach within LLE:
+-   Agents will take turns to interact with the environmentand when communicating with each other and taking the actions

+- For prompting framework, each agent will have their dedicated LLM session where
+	- Intial prompt: A zero-shot prompt will be provided containing
+		- The agent identity and role
+		- The game description and rules
+		- Initial observation
+		- Belief state format
+	- Step-by-step prompting (each round), fter the initial setup, **at each round**, the agent receives:
+		- An update of its current observation
+		- Its updated belief state, which summarizes what the agent has previously seen or inferred
+		- A record of the last round’s communication
+		- A request to generate an action and a message

+#TODO  Expalin why the belief is important and how he it going to be implementes

+**Types of observations **

 ##### 3.2.2 Exploring multi-agent collabation with LLM and VDN